Creating tables

 tsx

 To create these objects, we recommend using the TableWrapper class in the starter kit.
-This class exposes methods for simplifying the creation of native table element objects and provides additional layers of validation.
+This class exposes methods for simplifying the creation of table element objects and provides additional layers of validation.

 To use the TableWrapper class:

-1. Import the class from the utils directory:
+1. Import the class:

 import { TableWrapper } from "utils/table_wrapper";